lucaercoli/modsecurity-sbrs/INSTALL.md

 ## Configuration exceptions

-- ModSecurity 3 with NGINX does not support "SecDisableBackendCompression" directive (https://github.com/SpiderLabs/ModSecurity/issues/1516)
+- ModSecurity 3 with NGINX does not support "SecRequestBodyInMemoryLimit" directive (https://github.com/SpiderLabs/ModSecurity/issues/1516)

 - Support for the "SecDisableBackendCompression" directive has been removed from ModSecurity 3